-A. LOCAL LAWS AND REGULATIONS NECESSARY TO IMPLEMENT THE LOCAL WATERFRONT REVITALIZATION PROGRAM
+A. LOCAL LAWS AND REGULATIONS NECESSARY TO IMPLEMENT THE LOCAL WATERFRONT REVITALIZATION PROGRAM a.
+Zoning Ordinance

 1. Existing Local Laws and Regulations

 The following existing local laws and regulations will contribute to the implementation of the Local Waterfront Revitalization Program.